 The numerator corresponds to the physical action evaluated at the critical locus of the $tQV$ term.
-The equivariant Euler class of the normal bundle in the denominator is just a determinant, coming from the Gaussian integral using quadratic part of $tQV$ in the normal directions $\CalN$.
-We will argue that this determinant can be expressed as a product of weights for the group action on $\CalN$ defined by~\eqref{eq:Q_complex_long}.
-The basic difference with the usual localization formula~\eqref{eq:ABBV} is that the manifold $\CalM$ in our problem is not a usual manifold, but an (infinite-dimensional) supermanifold.
-Hence, the equivariant Euler class must be understood in a super-formalism~\cite{lavaud-equiv,lavaud-superpf}.
-In our case it is just a super-determinant.
+The equivariant Euler class of the normal bundle in the denominator is the determinant produced by the Gaussian integration of the quadratic part of $tQV$ in the normal directions $\CalN$.
+This determinant is actually the product of weights of the $G$-action on $\CalN$ defined by~\eqref{eq:Q_complex_long}.
+For our purposes, we use the straightforward generalization of the localization formula~\eqref{eq:ABBV} for the situation when the manifold $\CalM$ is an infinite-dimensional supermanifold.
+The equivariant Euler class is interpreted in the super-formalism~\cite{lavaud-equiv,lavaud-superpf}.
 If we split the normal bundle to the bosonic and the fermionic subspaces, the resulting determinant is the product of weights on the bosonic subspace divided by the product of weights on the fermionic subspace.

-Before making gauge-fixing procedure we argued previously that the theory localizes to the zero modes of the field $\Phi_0$.
-The localization argument for the gauge-fixed theory remains the same, except that now we can identify the zero mode of the field $\Phi_0$ with $a_0$.
-Indeed, if we first integrate over $\tilde a_0$ using gauge fixing terms at $\xi_2 = 0$
+Before we gauge-fixed the action, we had argued that the theory localizes to the zero modes of the field $\Phi_0$.
+The localization principle for the gauge-fixed theory remains the same, except that now we identify the zero mode of the field $\Phi_0$ with $a_0$.
+Indeed, if we integrate over $\tilde a_0$ using the gauge fixing terms at $\xi_2 = 0$

 we get the constraint that the zero mode of $\phi^E$ is equal to $a_0^E$.